mark-watson/hy-lisp-python-book/manuscript/datastores.md

 []
 [('Mark Watson', 'mark@markwatson.com')]
 ~~~~~~~~

+Line 2 shows the version of SQlist we are using.
+The lists in lines 1-2, 4, and 6 are empty because the functions to create a table, insert data into a table, update a row in a tables, and to delete rows do not return values.

 In the next section we will see how PostgreSQL treats JSON data as a native data type.
 For sqlite, you can store JSON data as a "dumped" string value but you can't query by key/value pairs in the data.
 You can encode JSON as a string and then decode it back to JSON (or as a dictionary) using: